rokubop/roku-talon-shared/README.md

 # Checkout only the tools you want
 #
-# WARNING: BE CAREFUL TO DO THIS IN THE CORRECT DIRECTORY
+# DANGER: BE CAREFUL TO DO THIS IN THE CORRECT DIRECTORY
 # THIS REMOVES ALL FOLDERS EXCEPT THE ONES YOU SPECIFY
+# YOU WILL LOSE ANY UNCOMMITTED AND GITIGNORE FILES.
+# In `roku-talon-shared` directory:
 git sparse-checkout set ui_elements mouse_move_adv

 # checkout all tools